StarlingProjects/MEG_Ryan/README.md

 ### Data modelling
 This group looked at modelling the data in order to predict the right amount of MEG to use in given conditions.

-## Contents of Repository:

-* `/MEG`: Interactive web hosted predictor of MEG % required for given temperature and pressure